-Any practice that appears to be inconsistent with this policy should be reported to the human resources office, the building principal, or the superintendent immediately.
+Any practice that appears to be inconsistent with this policy should be reported to the human resources office or the building principal immediately.

 Anyone found to have illegally discriminated against a coworker will be subject to disciplinary action, up to and including termination of employment.